 - Begin in a high plank position with your hands shoulder-width apart and directly under your shoulders.
 Your hands will be closer than a traditional push-up.

 - Inhale and slowly lower your torso toward the ground, keeping your body in a straight line and elbows tucked close to the side of your body.

 - Lower until your chest reaches the ground then push through your palms to return to the starting position.

-- You can modify this exercise by placing your knees on the ground but make sure to keep your spine long and shoulders relaxed.
+- You can modify this exercise by placing your knees on the ground but make sure they are far enough behind your in order to keep your spine long and shoulders relaxed.

 3. Incline Tricep Push-ups